Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What is Lighthouse Labs?

-How do coding bootcamps compare to traditional education, like a Computer Science degree?
+How do bootcamps compare to traditional education, like a Bachelor's degree?

 The bootcamp educational model is built very differently from the ones you experienced in high school and/or university.
 Lighthouse Labs practices a flipped, immersive model of education that puts the emphasis on the development of practical skills through building real-world applications using an incremental and cumulative collection of tools and best practices.